nightrome/really-awesome-semantic-segmentation/README.md

 # Other resources
 - A 2017 Guide to Semantic Segmentation with Deep Learning by Qure AI [[Blog about different sem. segm. methods]](http://blog.qure.ai/notes/semantic-segmentation-deep-learning-review)
 - A Review on Deep Learning Techniques Applied to Semantic Segmentation [[Survey paper with a special focus on datasets and the highest performing methods]](https://arxiv.org/abs/1704.06857)
-- Computer Vision for Autonomous Vehicles: Problems, Datasets and State-of-the-Art [[Survey paper about all aspects of sem. segm.]](https://arxiv.org/abs/1704.05519) [[Webpage with a summary of all relevant publications]](http://www.cvlibs.net/projects/autonomous_vision_survey/)
+- Computer Vision for Autonomous Vehicles: Problems, Datasets and State-of-the-Art [[Survey paper about all aspects of autonomous vehicles, including sem. segm.]](https://arxiv.org/abs/1704.05519) [[Webpage with a summary of all relevant publications]](http://www.cvlibs.net/projects/autonomous_vision_survey/)